ljishen/linux-build/README.md

 - [package](https://github.com/ayufan-rock64/linux-package/releases/latest) - scripts and configurations that improve Rock64 and RockPro64 experience,

 Some of the packages are distributed via [PPA](https://launchpad.net/~ayufan/+archive/ubuntu/rock64-ppa/).
-The sources of these packages are hosted in [this GitHub organization](https://github.com/ayufan-rock64).
+The sources of these packages are hosted in [the original author's organization](https://github.com/ayufan-rock64) and [this GitHub repository](https://github.com/ljishen/linux-build).

-This repository is regularly built by [Gitlab](https://gitlab.com/ayufan-repos/rock64/linux-build/pipelines) and released in [Releases sections](https://github.com/ayufan-rock64/linux-build/releases).
+This repository is regularly built by [GitLab](https://gitlab.com/ljishen/linux-build/pipelines) and released in [Releases sections](https://github.com/ljishen/linux-build/releases).

 ## Documentation